 Juice Crew: Our favorite moment on stage was when we did our first real showcase and that was on Norwegians Got Talent 2012, when we entered the stage the audience gave us so much energy that we could do nothing but smile and after we did our piece they gave us standing applause and the judges feedback was heartwarming and gave even more motivation.
-And another favorite is when we did a serious showcase on a smaller stage, but could stop smiling and laughing while dancing so the audience laugh with us, but the show got a lot of good feedback.
+And another favorite is when we did a serious showcase on a smaller stage, but couldn’t stop smiling and laughing while dancing for the audience to laugh with us, but the show got a lot of good feedback.

 Dance Mogul: What advice do you have for the young kids of Norway that aspire to dance professionally?

 Juice Crew: The best advice for kids and others who wants to make dance a profession is that they should learn to not care about what others think, that may bring them down.
 Think about constantly getting better than yourself all the time and you will make progress.
 Doing new stuff is maybe the scariest part because what others may think of you as an artist, but that is the best way.
 Because everyone is a different person and have different thoughts, get those out through your art and let people know you.
-People will always stay in their one track mind set and tell you what you can’t do, can do or what is best.
+People will always stay in their one track mindset and tell you what you can’t do, can do or what is best.
 Trust yourself; this way of expressing yourself was supposed to be free.
 Be free and do what people may or may not call dancing.
 Become as good as you can be and it will eventually get accepted and become an art to music.

 Dance Mogul: Do you think Dance Mogul Magazine is needed to bridge the gap between the dancers in the US and overseas, so everyone’s voice could be united?

 Juice Crew: We think that magazines like Dance Mogul are needed to show off new faces between communities, by bringing up new people and new inspirations that dancers can build upon.
 We personally find it hard to find new dancers or other amazing people without recognition on sites like youtube or other places.
-This magazine does certainly bridge gaps between countries with smaller dance communities and countries with bigger, like Norway and US.
-So instead of everyone building their knowledge on the same inspiration they can see different and new ways of doing the same art form, dancing.
+This magazine does certainly bridge gaps between countries with smaller dance communities and countries with bigger, like Norway and the US.
+So instead of everyone building their knowledge on the same inspiration, they can see different and new ways of doing the same art form, dancing.

 Dance Mogul: Who would you like to thank for helping you along your journey?

 Juice Crew: The people we want to thank is those who have and is supporting us, our fans and followers.
 Those who have given us opportunities to become something bigger as a dancer or person.
 Our family who gave us motivation by telling that we have no future in this art form and a special thanks to Quick Crew for giving us a place to practice when we needed it the most, a place to sleep, motivation and inspiration.
 Taking us to their homes, introducing us to family and friends.
 Taking us serious when we meant it and giving us a lot of opportunities they are like bigger brothers to us so we are always grateful to them.
-We have just taking our first baby step as a crew and still got a long way to go before we reach our goals.
+We have just taken our first baby step as a crew and still got a long way to go before we reach our goals.
 But we will do everything to reach them and one day we will.